theatrical productions with post- or pre-performance discussion

 Submit full application by deadline.

-Download and read the project grant guidelines document before submitting an LOI.
+Download and read the project grant guidelines document before submitting an online Inquiry form (LOI).
 Full instructions on how to apply online can be found on page 9 or here.

 A public humanities project must be substantively rooted in one or more of the humanities disciplines.